Lucille Ball: 1940s

-In 1942 Lucy starred opposite Henry Fonda in The Big Street.
+In 1942, Ball starred opposite Henry Fonda in The Big Street.
 MGM producer Arthur Freed purchased the Broadway hit musical play Du Barry Was a Lady (1943) especially for Ann Sothern, but when she turned down the part, that role went to Ball, Sothern's real-life best friend.
 In 1943, Ball portrayed herself in Best Foot Forward.
-In 1946, Ball starred in Lover Come Back.
+In 1945, she appeared in a brief but prominent role in a dance sequence in Ziegfeld Follies.
+In 1946, Ball starred in Lover Come Back and the film noir The Dark Corner.
 In 1947, she appeared in the murder mystery Lured as Sandra Carpenter, a taxi dancer in London.
 In 1948, Ball was cast as Liz Cooper, a wacky wife in My Favorite Husband, a radio comedy for CBS Radio.
 (At first, the character's name was Liz Cugat; this was changed because of confusion with real-life bandleader Xavier Cugat, who sued.)

 1950s

-My Favorite Husband was successful, and CBS asked her to develop it for television.
-She agreed, but insisted on working with her real-life husband, Cuban bandleader Desi Arnaz.
+My Favorite Husband was successful, and CBS asked Ball to develop it for television.
+She agreed, but insisted on working with her real-life husband, Arnaz.
 CBS executives were reluctant, thinking the public would not accept an Anglo-American redhead and a Cuban as a couple.
 CBS was initially unimpressed with the pilot episode, produced by the couple's Desilu Productions company.
-The pair went on the road with a vaudeville act, in which Lucy played the zany housewife, wanting to get into Arnaz's show.
-Given the great success of the tour, CBS put I Love Lucy into their lineup.
+The pair went on the road with a vaudeville act, in which Lucy played the zany housewife who wants to get into Cuban bandleader Arnaz's show.
+The tour was a hit, and CBS put I Love Lucy into their lineup.

-I Love Lucy was not only a star vehicle for Lucille Ball, but also a potential means for her to salvage her marriage to Arnaz.
+I Love Lucy ran on CBS from October 15, 1951, to May 6, 1957, and was not only a star vehicle for Lucille Ball, but also a potential means for her to salvage her marriage to Arnaz.
 Their relationship had become badly strained, in part because of their hectic performing schedules, which often kept them apart, but mostly due to Desi's attraction to other women.